Battle of Hill 70: 15 August

 During the night of 14/15 August the Canadian infantry assembled in their jumping-off points; harassing fire from German artillery continued but with no particular intensity.
 The Germans had moved up reserves on the previous night in anticipation of an attack and the main assembly of Canadian troops was detected by 3:00 a.m.
-At 4:25 a.m. the Canadian creeping barrage began and the infantry advanced, some troops having left their trenches early to avoid the German counter-barrage expected as soon as the attack began.
+At 4:25 a.m. the Canadian creeping barrage began and the infantry advanced, some troops having left their trenches early to avoid the usual German counter-barrage as soon as the attack began.
 At 4:26 a.m.
-Special Companies RE fired 400 drums of oil from Livens projectors, which dropped into the German defences in Cité St Élisabeth, creating a smoke-screen and began an hour-long smoke bombardment from 4-inch Stokes mortars.
+Special Companies RE fired 400 drums of oil from Livens Projectors, which dropped into the German defences in Cité St Élisabeth, creating a smoke-screen and then began an hour-long smoke bombardment from 4-inch Stokes mortars.
 Artillery Forward Observation Officers moved forward with the infantry and artillery-observation aircraft flew overhead sending 240 calls for artillery fire by wireless that day.

-In the 1st Canadian Division area, 4 Special Company RE fired mortars and Livens projectors against the left flank of the attack, as a deception and to shield the attack front from observers on higher ground several miles to the north.
-On the right (southern) flank in the 4th Canadian Division area, a Special Company used Livens projectors to fire 200 gas cylinders into German positions around Avion.
+In the 1st Canadian Division area, 4 Special Company RE fired mortars and Livens Projectors against the left flank of the attack as a deception and to shield the attack front from observers on higher ground several miles to the north.
+On the right (southern) flank in the 4th Canadian Division area, a Special Company used Livens Projectors to fire 200 gas cylinders into German positions around Avion.
 After four minutes, the creeping barrage began to move in 100 yd increments, keeping about 25 per cent of the ground to be crossed under bombardment.
 Vickers gunners fired a machine-gun barrage at maximum range then gradually fired shorter towards the German positions.
 The Canadian infantry reached the blue line, 600 yd forward in twenty minutes and paused to dig in.
 The advance began again and reached the final objective (red line) at 6:00 a.m.
 German resistance was determined and the Canadians used Lewis guns to pin down the German infantry as rifle and bombing sections attacked from a flank.
 On the southern (right) flank, the 4th Canadian Division diversion succeeded and with fewer guns in support, the German artillery reply was more effective than further north.
-The 12th Canadian Infantry Brigade anticipated the German artillery bombardment and the Canadians took cover in deep shelters in the edge of Lens, the brigade suffering fewer than 24 casualties during the first day.
+The 12th Canadian Infantry Brigade anticipated the German artillery bombardment and the Canadians took cover in deep shelters at the edge of Lens, the brigade suffering fewer than 24 casualties during the first day.